web3yak/crypto/README.txt

 * You can also restrict not to be minted by public.
 Only you can mint it and transfer.
 Hence you can save commission fees too.
 * All Web3Domains are NFTs.
 Which you can sell at opensea.io

+== Add new token button ==
+By utilizing a shortcode, it is possible to insert a Metamask button that enables the addition of new or existing tokens to Metamask.
+An illustration of this is the "Add Dogecoin" button displayed on the BNB smart chain.

+Here is an example shortcode:

+`[crypto-add-token contract="0xba2ae424d960c26247dd6c32edc70b295c744c43" symbol="DOGE" image="https://s2.coinmarketcap.com/static/img/coins/64x64/74.png" title="Add Dogecoin" class="fl-button fl-is-small" type="ERC20"]`

+== Add new network button ==

+You can use a shortcode to add a Metamask button that enables the addition of a new network to Metamask.
+An illustration of this is the "Add Arbitrum One Network" button.

+Here is an example shortcode:

+`[crypto-add-network name="Arbitrum One" chainid="42161" currency="ETH" symbol="ETH" rpcurl="https://arb1.arbitrum.io/rpc" explorer="https://explorer.arbitrum.io" title="Add Arbitrum Network" class="fl-button"]`

 [Live Demo](https://web3yak.com/app/user-dashboard/)